kurowasan/pb-academic/content/event/typing-assumptions-improve-identification-in-causal-discovery/index-1.md

 ---
-title: Typing Assumptions Improve Identification in Causal Discovery
+title: Typing Assumptions Improve Identification in Causal Discovery (MAIS)
 abstract: Causal discovery from observational data is a challenging task to which an exact solution cannot always be identified.
 Under assumptions about the data-generative process, the causal graph can often be identified up to an